panqiincs/notes/linux/tlpi.md

 Calling _pause()_ suspends execution of the process until the call is interrupted by a signal handler (or until an unhandled signal terminates the process).

+## 21: SIGNALS: SIGNAL HANDLERS

+### 21.1 Designing Signal Handlers

+In general, it is preferable to write simple signal handlers.
+One important reason for this is to reduce the risk of creating race conditions.

+#### 21.1.1 Signals Are Not Queued (Revisited)

+#### 21.1.2 Reentrant and Async-Signal-Safe Functions

+##### Reentrant and nonreentrant functions

+A function is said to be _reentrant_ if it can safely be simultaneously executed by multiple threads of execution in the same process.
+In this context, "safe" means that the function achieves its expected result, regardless of the state of execution of any other thread of execution.

+A function may be _nonreentrant_ if it updates global or static data structures.(A function that employs only local variables is guaranteed to be reentrant.)

+##### Standard async-signal-safe functions

+An _async-signal-safe_ function is one that the implementation guarantees to be safe when called from a signal handler.
+A function is async-signal-safe either because it is reentrant or because it is not interruptible by a signal handler.

+A function is unsafe only when invocation of a signal handler interrupts the execution of an unsafe function, and the handler itself also calls an unsafe function.
+In other words, when writing signal handlers, we have two choices:

+* Ensure that the code of the signal handler itself is reentrant and that it calls only async-signal-safe functions.
+* Block delivery of signals while executing code in the main program that calls unsafe functions or works with global data structure also updated by the signal handler.

+We must not call unsafe functions from within a signal handler.

+##### Use of _errno_ inside signal handlers

+#### 21.1.3 Global Variables and the _sig\_atomic\_t_ Data Type

+Reading and writing global variables may involve more than one machine language instruction, and a signal hanlder may interrupt the main program in the middle of such an instruction sequence.
+The integer data type, _sig\_atomic\_t_, guarantes reads and writes are atomic.

+### 21.2 Other methods of Terminating a Signal Handler